How Much Does it Cost to Install or Replace a Dishwasher?

 Factors That Increase Dishwasher Installation Costs

 Dishwasher installation costs vary so much because of the wide range of available features.
 Pricier models tend to have a lot of high-tech options, such as custom-wash cycles and smartphone-syncing capability.
 In some cases, you may be paying extra for style, with trendier top control designs or unusual colors resulting in higher price tags.

 A more functional reason for cost differences is the materials the dishwasher is made from.
 A major difference between dishwasher models is whether the interior is made of plastic or stainless steel.
 Dishwashers made of metal are better able to resist corrosion and high heat, and metal also results in a quieter and more energy-efficient washer.

 When hiring someone to install the dishwasher, it's important to ensure they're familiar with some of these features.
 You want the dishwasher installed correctly and ready to operate as soon as the job is done.
 Some professionals may charge more for extra services that will get you there.

 So, How Much Should You Spend on Dishwasher Installation?

-Dishwashers are one of those home improvements where you should not go for the cheapest option.
+Dishwashers are one of those home improvements where you shouldn't go for the cheapest option.
 In some cases, the most affordable dishwashers break down quickly or don't wash dishes thoroughly.
 By investing in a quality dishwasher, you can get an appliance that will last about seven to 12 years, on average.

-This does not necessarily mean you need a $3,000 (CAD 3,800) dishwasher.
+This doesn't necessarily mean you need to spend $3,500 (CAD 4,779) on a premium brand.
 It just means you may want to pay a little extra to get a higher-quality model.
-Dishwashers in the range of $600 to $999 (CAD 750 to CAD 1,250) typically offer the ideal combination of quality and budget-friendliness.
-If you want to save, skip on nonessential features like auto-run cycles and just pay extra for a stainless-steel tub, which makes for a more durable machine.
+Dishwashers in the range of $800 to $1,200 (CAD 1,092 to CAD 1,639) typically offer the ideal combination of quality and budget-friendliness.
+If you want to save, skip on nonessential features, such as auto-run cycles, and just pay extra for a stainless-steel tub, which makes for a more durable machine.